shivshankar9/Student-portal/contribution.md

 **14.** Click on `Create Pull Request`.

 **15.** Voila!
 You have made a PR to the project.
-Sit back and relax while your PR is reviewed by the maintainers.
+Sit back and relax while your PR is reviewed by the maintainers..